 Who is Responsible for the Development of User Stories?

-As a general rule, Product Owners write the majority of stories, as they have to keep the Backlog loaded with tasks.
+As a general rule, Product owners write the majority of stories, as they have to keep the product backlog loaded with tasks.
 However, take into account that Agile is focused on communication and the sharing of expert opinions.

 All team members involved in the business side of the project write stories, as it allows looking at the new application from the standpoint of any potential type of user.